isomerpages/moe-fuchunsec/index.md

 description: An Isomer site of the Singapore Government
 image: /images/fuchun.jpeg
 permalink: /
-notification: Fuchun Secondary School is no longer active.
-We are pleased to announce that Fuchun Secondary School has merged with Woodlands Ring Secondary School.
+notification: We are pleased to announce that Fuchun Secondary School has merged with Woodlands Ring Secondary School.
 For updates and information, please visit the Woodlands Ring Secondary School website.
 sections:
   - hero:
       background: /images/maker.gif